Business cluster

 A business cluster is a geographic concentration of interconnected businesses, suppliers, and associated institutions in a particular field.
 Clusters are considered to increase the productivity with which companies can compete, nationally and globally.
 Accounting is a part of the business cluster.

 In urban studies, the term agglomeration is used.
 Clusters are also important aspects of strategic management.

 Concept

 The term business cluster, also known as an industry cluster, competitive cluster, or Porterian cluster, was introduced and popularized by Michael Porter in The Competitive Advantage of Nations (1990).
 The importance of economic geography, or more correctly geographical economics, was also brought to attention by Paul Krugman in Geography and Trade (1991).
-Cluster development has since become a focus for many government programs.
-The underlying concept, which economists have referred to as agglomeration economies, dates back to 1890, and the work of Alfred Marshall.
+Cluster development relies on the underlying concepts established by Alfred Marshall in 1890.
+The development of business clusters is supported by three principle factors, which Marshall summarized under the headings labour-market effects, input-output dependency, knowledge spillovers.

 Michael Porter claims that clusters have the potential to affect competition in three ways: by increasing the productivity of the companies in the cluster, by driving innovation in the field, and by stimulating new businesses in the field.
-According to Porter, in the modern global economy, comparative advantage—how certain locations have special endowments (i.e., harbor, cheap labor) to overcome heavy input costs—is less relevant.
-Now, competitive advantage—how companies make productive use of inputs, requiring continual innovation—is more important.
+According to Porter, in the modern global economy, comparative advantage, whereby certain locations have special endowments (i.e., harbor, cheap labor) helping them overcome heavy input costs, has become less relevant.
+Now, competitive advantage, in which companies make productive use of inputs, requiring continual innovation, is more important.
 Porter argues that economic activities are embedded in social activities; that 'social glue binds clusters together'.
 This is supported by recent research showing that particularly in regional and rural areas, significantly more innovation takes place in communities which have stronger inter-personal networks.

-Put in another way, a business cluster is a geographical location where enough resources and competences amass reach a critical threshold, giving it a key position in a given economic branch of activity, and with a decisive sustainable competitive advantage over other places, or even a world supremacy in that field (e.g. Silicon Valley and Hollywood).
+The Hollywood film industry has been studied in literature since the mid-1980s as example of cluster with post-Fordist flexible specialization.
+However, Silicon Valley has been most influential in cluster theory as well as cluster policies and programs.
+An industry cluster is a production system limited to a geographic region were related industries and colocations interlink customers and suppliers.
+The cluster region needs to retain a decisive sustainable competitive advantage over other places, or even a world supremacy in that field.